datacarpentry/semester-biology/materials/course-intro.md

 * Assumes no background in R or any of the other things we'll learn
 * If you're already good at R it's worth spending some time with the website (which we're about to look at) to see if this a good fit for you
-* Information on more advanced options

 ### Teaching methods

-* Flipped classroom
 * You don't learn how ride a bike just by listening to someone talk about it and the same is true for computing
 * So we use a fair bit of class time for working on exercises, asking questions, and getting help
+* But just trying to learn the concepts behind computing is also tricky, so we don't use a fully flipped class approach
 * I do, we do, you do
     * I will demo an idea using live coding
 	* We will work on an associated exercise together in class